lekoala/silverstripe-debugbar/README.md

 To help you in this task, it is recommended to leave the find_source option on.
 This will help you to identify what triggers the query and where to setup the cache appropriately.

+If you are using ?showqueries=1, you will also see that the usage has been optimised to display all queries nicely and their result on the page.

+Also remember that if you use the "d" helper (see below), any string variable with "sql" in the name will be formatted as a sql string.

 Helpers
 ==================